Dastardi/data_foundations/README.md

-# data_foundations
+# Data Foundations
-CS3000 Work Hub
+A work hub for DS3000